-The four functions that can be enhanced to act as 'entry points' for Ministries of Finance to mainstream climate are:
+The three functions that can be enhanced to act as 'entry points' for Ministries of Finance to mainstream climate are:

+Function 1: Reforming macroeconomic strategy through shaping national plans and transition strategies for sustainable, inclusive and resilient growth, in partnership with others (Helsinki Principles [HPs] 1 and 6).

+Shaping national climate and development strategies

+- 1a: Participating in the development and implementation of climate strategies - 1b: Greening national development and sector strategies - 1c: Shaping 21st century industrial and innovation strategies

+Shaping investment strategies

+- 1d: Developing investment strategies including by assessing investment needs for the transition - 1e: Identifying and developing bankable projects and programs - Function 2: Reforming fiscal policies and the budget process through reforming tax systems, macroeconomic incentives and mainstreaming climate in the budget (HPs 3 and 4).

+Reforming tax systems and macroeconomic incentives

+- 2a: Transforming macroeconomic incentives through carbon pricing, subsidy reform and other fiscal policy measures - 2b: Future-proofing public finances by redesigning the tax system for net zero and climate resilience

+Mainstreaming climate in the budget

-- Function 1: Actively shaping national strategies for sustainable, inclusive and resilient growth, in partnership with others (Helsinki Principles [HPs] 1 and 6). - 1a: Participating in the development and implementation of climate strategies - 1b: Greening national development and sector strategies - 1c: Shaping 21st century industrial and innovation strategies - Function 2: Investment planning for transforming key sectors and infrastructure (Multiple HPs) - 2a: Assessing investment needs and developing plans for the net zero, climate-resilient transition - 2b: Translating plans into investments through project preparation and pipeline development - 2c: Greening public investment management - Function 3: Reforming macro and fiscal policies to manage climate risk and unlock investment through combining policy, tax, debt and spending instruments to shape economy-wide incentives and investment patterns (HPs 3 and 4). - 3a: Using the budget to drive transformation in all sectors of the economy - 3b: Transforming economic incentives through carbon pricing, subsidy reform and other fiscal policy measures - 3c: Future proofing public finances by redesigning the tax system for net zero and climate resilience - Function 4: Raising, steering and blending finance at unprecedented speed and scale from a wide range of domestic, private and international sources (HP 5). - 4a: Domestic revenue mobilization to finance investment - 4b: Greening publicly backed financial institutions and central banks - 4c: Accessing deep pockets of private capital to finance the transition - 4d: Providing disaster risk financing for all - 4e: Leveraging international climate finance and the global financial architecture
+- 2c: Using the budget to drive transformation in all sectors of the economy, including through annual budgets and medium-term expenditure frameworks - 2d: Greening public investment management - 2e: Greening public procurement - Function 3: Raising, steering and blending finance at unprecedented speed and scale from a wide range of domestic, private and international sources (HP 5). - 3a: Mobilizing domestic revenue to finance investment - 3b: Greening publicly backed financial institutions and central banks - 3c: Accessing deep pockets of private capital to finance the transition - 3d: Providing disaster risk financing for all - 3e: Leveraging international climate finance and the global financial architecture

+Ministries of Finance do not typically lead on the development of national climate strategies or investment strategies (Functions 1); they develop these in partnership with other line ministries and support them in their implementation.
+This contrasts with the primary responsibility they typically have for the budget, fiscal and financing policy (Functions 2 and 3).
+Despite these differences, shaping climate and investment strategies is set out as the first function, as without the active participation of Ministries of Finance in this 'upstream' area, it is challenging for them to know (and be bought into) what overall national objectives need to be delivered through fiscal and financing policy 'downstream'.

-The four capabilities Ministries of Finance can develop to play a more active role in climate action are:
+The three capabilities Ministries of Finance can develop to play a more active role in climate action are:

-- Capability 1: Strengthening leadership through a revamped vision, mission, and mandate and institutional set-up for climate action to provide strategic clarity on the direction of travel.
-(HP2) - Capability 2: Enhancing collaboration and coordination within and outside government for a wholeof-economy approach to climate action and investment.
-(HP2) - Capability 3: Building human capacity and skills for climate action and investment supported by a shift towards a more open, policy-oriented, agile culture.
-(HP2) - Capability 4: Enhancing economic decision-making tools and data-driven analysis with appropriate tools to identify high-quality policies, programmes and investments.
-(HP4)
+- Capability 1: Strengthening leadership through a revamped vision, mission, and mandate and institutional set-up for climate action to provide strategic clarity on the direction of travel (HP2). - Capability 2: Enhancing collaboration and coordination within and outside government for a whole-of-economy approach to climate action and investment (HP2). - Capability 3: Building human capacity, expertise and economic decision-making tools for climate action (HP2 and HP4).